Kokila-chandrakar/Kokila-chandrakar/README.md

 </p>

 <p align="center">
-  I'm a cybersecurity student who builds tools — not just studies concepts.<br/>
+  I'm an AIML student passionate about building real-world projects using AI, Machine Learning, and Full Stack Development.<br/>
-  My focus is on network security, encryption, and systems programming.<br/>
+  I enjoy solving problems through code, participating in hackathons, and learning new technologies.<br/>
-  I write in Python and TypeScript, and I'm available for <b>remote work and freelance projects</b>.
+  I mainly work with Python, C++, React, and MongoDB, and I'm open to internships, collaborations, and freelance opportunities.
 </p>

 ---